HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         }

 1. **required:** An array indicating which fields in the schema are required.
 If no fields are required, omit this attribute.
-Fields are determined to be required if they are necessary for downstream software components.
+Fields are determined to be required if they are necessary to enable downstream analysis and visualization.

     Example: